indymoorcroft/back-end-project/README.md

 The server has been built using Test-Driven-Development to ensure software stability.

-# 📝 How to Build
+# 📝 How to run locally

 **Cloning repo:**

-In the command line where you would like the repository to sit in your file structure use:
+In the command line 'cd' into the folder where you would like the repository to sit in your file structure.
+Then use:

 git clone https://github.com/indymoorcroft/back-end-project.git

-**Dependencies to install:**

-- dotenv
-- express
-- pg
-- pg-format
-- supertest
-- jest
+**Install dependencies:**

-- jest-sorted
+- run 'npm install'

 **Set-up and Seed local database:**